-The newly-installed pavers on the South Terrace Green Roof have an SRI value of 85, significantly reducing heat gain in comparison to conventional materials.
-The SRI value of the DLCC's curving stainless steel roof was measured in situ in August 2010 by McGuire Associates on behalf of the material's manufacturer, Contrarian Metal Resources.
+The pavers on the South Terrace Green Roof have an SRI value of 85, significantly reducing heat gain in comparison to conventional materials.
+The SRI value of the DLCC's curving stainless steel roof was measured in situ in August 2010 by McGuire Associates on of the material's manufacturer. behalf Contrarian Metal Resources.
 In accordance with ASTM 1980, the 249,800 square foot surface's measured SRI was 113.9, 52% higher than the minimum requirements for an ENERGY STAR roofing material7.
-Even on a hot August day with full direct sunlight, the DLCC's roof remains only 18°F warmer than the surrounding air.
+Even on a hot August day with full direct sunlight, the DLCC's roof remains only 18°F warmer than the surrounding air while conventional roofs can become 50-90°F warmer8.